Solar PV Prices and Savings

 - only daylight is needed to create energy – not sunshine

-- can be connected to the national grid and any excess electricity sold back to an electricity company
+- can connect panels to the national grid and sell excess electricity to an electricity company

 - can cut your electricity bill; once you've paid for the installation your electricity costs will be less